SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

-A Basic step log in the console.
+A basic step log in the console.
 This is useful for reporting an issue or bug with the tool so we can know where the issue stems from.

 </details>